bote795/NodeJSTemplate/README.md

-#GameRecords
+#Nodejs Temaplte

 #Project Information

-##Goal
+###subGoal startedwith
 Project that will allow users to create groups and register games to keep win and lose ratios.
 Pratice using Mango, Express, Node, Handlebars and passport.

+##Goal
+Turned into creating the basics usage for a nodejs based system that has most user basic functionality

 ##Description
-Project that will allow users to create groups and register games to keep win and lose ratios.
+Project that will allow users to create groups and register games.
 Will utilize  Mango, Express, Node, Handlebars, and passport.

+###Features
+* Being able to create a user
+* Edit user information
+* Send email notifications with different services including Amazon SES
+* Email templates are made with handlebars
+* Flash for errors/success messages
+* Forgote password
+* User verification
+* Following users
+* User profiles
+* Facebook and google Auth
+* All authentication is done with Passportjs
+* https

+#### <b> will also come with some routes for groups, and games since was original project</b>

 Project Strucutre:
 ```
 project
 │   README.md
-│   file001.txt
 │
 │
+│
 └───bin
+|   certifications
+|   www contains http server
 │
 └───views
 │   |   index.hbs